annaostrowska03/weather_qa_nl2sql/README.md

 ## Project Type

 This is a **web application** built with FastAPI.

-It exposes a REST API that receives natural language weather questions and returns answers based on SQL queries.
+It lets you ask weather-related questions in natural language and get answers based on actual weather data stored in a database.

 ---